- Career + Alumni

 Applicants must submit official high school transcripts, a visual portfolio of at least 10 pieces, a statement of purpose and one letter of recommendation.
 In addition, students may provide supplemental materials: official report of SAT or ACT scores (optional for Rising Star but required for freshman admission), in-person or phone interview and/or test of English proficiency (required for all students whose native language is not English).

-The priority deadline for the Rising Star application is April 15.
+The deadline for submitting the Rising Star application is May 1.
 The online application, application fee and all supporting documents are required to complete a file for admission.
+Late applications will be reviewed on a space-available basis.

 The deadline for the Rising Star program deposit is May 1.